-In addition, the national policy of encouraging employment of Saudi nationals in the private sector, known as 'Saudisation', remained an influential and controversial topic in 2016.
-Saudisation was originally enacted as a result of pressure exerted by Saudi Arabian nationals complaining that the job market had been saturated by Saudi Arabia's significant expatriate population, leading to high unemployment rates among Saudi nationals.
-In response, the MOL in October 2011 stated that it would cut the number of foreign workers in Saudi Arabia from the current rate of 31 per cent of the population to 20 per cent over the next several years.
+Saudisation has always been an influential and controversial topic.
+It was originally enacted as a result of pressure exerted by Saudi Arabian nationals complaining that the job market had been saturated by the significant expatriate population, leading to high unemployment rates among Saudi nationals.
+In response, in October 2011 the MOL stated that it would cut the number of foreign workers in Saudi Arabia from the current rate of 31 per cent of the population to 20 per cent over the next several years.

 The policy of Saudisation is implemented, enforced and regulated by several government programmes and policies, and is reflected in nearly every facet of the public and private sectors.
 For example, foreign companies wishing to establish a presence in Saudi Arabia must include in their application packet to the Saudi Arabian General Investment Authority a plan for hiring and training Saudi nationals as employees, while any company undertaking a government contract is required to adhere to certain Saudisation and localisation measures.
-As another example, as per the 2016 IRs, companies are required to draft and adopt a detailed internal Saudisation plan whereby each position of employment within the company is described and a time frame for replacing non-Saudi employees with

-Saudi employees is specified.
-In addition to other Saudisation measures, the 2016 IRs also listed 18 jobs that may not be held by non-Saudis, in addition to employing a minimum and maximum age limit for expatriate employees.
+As another example, companies are required to draft and adopt a detailed internal Saudisation plan whereby each position of employment within the company is described and a time frame for replacing non-Saudi employees with Saudi employees is specified.
+In addition to other Saudisation measures, legislation lists 18 jobs that may not be held by non-Saudis, in addition to employing a minimum and maximum age limit for expatriate employees.

-Furthermore, the Nitaqat programme, which labels companies as platinum, green, yellow or red, based on a formula involving two or more of the following variables: (1) the number of employees, (2) the size of the company, and, under certain circumstances, (3) the activities of the company, also gives significant effect to the policy of Saudisation.
-Failure to hire required percentages of employees under the Nitaqat programme may result in fines, non-renewal of residency permits, non-issuance of future employment visas and similar actions.
+The Nitaqat programme, a Saudisation initiative, labels companies as platinum, green, yellow or red based on a formula involving two or more of the following variables: (1) the number of employees; (2) the size of the company; and, under certain circumstances, (3) the activities of the company.
+Failure to hire the required percentages of employees under the Nitaqat programme may result in fines, non-renewal of residency permits, non-issuance of future employment visas and similar actions.